 - building a socially and physically accessible workplace.

 By taking simple steps, you can prevent discrimination and harassment in your business, and save time, money and your reputation.
 You can also improve staff relations and customer satisfaction.
-The Equal Opportunity Commission’s easy-to-use handbook for employers in South Australia provides practical information and tools, including action checklists and templates for an equal opportunity policy, complaint procedure and code of conduct.
+See the Equal Opportunity Commission website for tips.

 Making a complaint